top of page

 Montage

 More difficult than expected, I had to use all three (!) tire levers to push the tires over the rim.
 But the tire fell in its proper place in an instant, neither pushing nor squeezing to find the right fit.
-There is no direction indicator on the tire.
+I cound not find a direction indicator on the tire.
 I always ride the tires around the suggested 10 bars as written on the tire wall.

 Ride Quality

 In both dry and wet conditions the ride quality was flawless!
-I never slipped on a wet surface even during a hard rain; neither on the road, on-road marking nor on manhole covers.
+I never slipped on a wet surface even during a hard rain; neither on the road nor on-road marking and manhole covers.
 They ran smoother than the Continentals and were very stable at high speed.
 These tires gave me a lot of confidence; I cornered much faster & rode in a more aero position than on my previous tires.
 But don't tell my wife.

 Wear & Puncture Protection

 I had only one puncture during the 3.500 km lifetime (on the rear).
 Which is, for Taiwanese roads, an outstanding achievement.
 By replacing the inner tube I had to use the same three (!) tire levers when I mounted the tires for the first time.
-A tight fight indicates the quality of the tire.
+A tight fight indicates for me the quality of the tire and gives me much confidence that it stays on the rim.

-After the inner webbing could be seen from the outside (see picture) I've decided to replace them.
+After the inner webbing could be seen from the outside (see picture) I've decided to replace the tire.
 I did not stick with new Panaracers but, unfortunately, followed the hype surrounding the disappointing Vittoria Corsa G+ tires (see my review @ https://gerhardwanninger.wixsite.com/mysite/post/vittoria-corsa-g-folding-tire-1st-generation-experience).

 The wear of the Panaracers was o.k.
-But near the end of their lifetime, the grip felt a little 'soapy'.
+But near the end of their lifetime, the grip became a little 'soapy', had a very sluggish feedback of the road surface.
 This was not dangerous but during faster downhill rides clearly noticeable.

 Origin